bsierieb1/xdasi-bio-2021-archive/docs/r_resources/4_graphics/3_ggplot2.md

 - TOC
 {:toc}

-If you want to create publication-quality, aesthetically pleasing figures, or even if you just need to create a complex plot with multiple layers of information for yourself, ggplot2 is your friend.
 While the ggplot2 syntax may seem scary to you at first, you will learn to appreciate its logic once you get a feel for what is what.

 ---